geekabit

 Testing

 Testing the ATS is straight forward.
 After measuring conductivity to make sure everything is wired up correctly it's time to power it up.
 I used a few lamps as load and started plugging and unplugging both inputs of the ATS.
 Except for a slight click of the relay you don't notice it switching over at all.
 There is not as much as a flicker on any of the lights.
 According to the datasheet the relay takes 8 ms to operate and 15 ms to release, but since my oscilloscope is currently in storage I can't confirm this.
-All I can say is the unit seems fast enough to switch your PC over without noticing.
+All I can say is the unit seems fast enough to switch my PC over without noticing.

 Open source

-The design, minimal though it is, is released into the public domain as open source hardware.
+This design, minimal though it is, is released into the public domain as open source hardware.
 Datasheets can be found in the downloads directory of this article.

 So how does this automatic transfer switch compare to the cheap one and the professional one mentioned earlier?